-- 1. STEP teacher candidates are admitted into the program in a specific subject area in which they wish to be credentialed.
-Teacher candidates attend the corresponding C&I class sequence and are assigned a teaching position in that content area. - 2.
-Courses must be at or above the 100 level and not be activity classes in order to be counted towards the minimum 45 units required for conferral of the master's degree.
+- STEP teacher candidates are admitted into the program in a specific subject area in which they wish to be credentialed.
+Teacher candidates attend the corresponding C&I class sequence and are assigned a teaching position in that content area. - Candidates have the option to take one to five elective units in education or in their academic subject area.
+It is recommended that teacher candidates take academic electives that strengthen their subject matter background.
+Teacher candidates with strong subject matter preparation, may arrange to take one or more School of Education classes as electives.
+Any academic electives must be related to the teacher candidate's area of concentration or must focus on education issues.
+Teacher candidates should be able to provide a rationale for how the courses they select for the Master's degree make coherent sense.
+Some examples of classes that do not fit the academic criteria are photography or physical education. - Courses must be at or above the 100 level and not be activity classes in order to be counted towards the minimum 45 units required for conferral of the Master's degree.